Organic vs. Clean vs. Naturally-Derived

 • safer

-It just means the plant wasn't genetically modified at the DNA level.
+It only means the source organism wasn’t genetically modified at the DNA level.

 Non-GMO = untouched genetics, not automatically “better.”